DavidTran303/ChatEngine/README.md

 ![picture](image1.png)

 # Future Development
-In the future, I would use this template for websites that needs a chat featured included.
+In the future, I would use this template for websites/apps that needs a chat feature and make more live.